T-codel/cs411/README.md

 - `refactor/refactor-name-initials` for code cleanup or restructuring

 For example, if Jane Doe is adding login support, the branch could be named `feature/login-jd`.

+## LLM functionality
+after launching the server, you can restart the server with the associated API Key for testing using the following commands. export GEMINI_API_KEY="" uvicorn app.main:app --reload

+An API key can be retrieved from https://aistudio.google.com